loftwah/devops-refresher/docs/what-devops-should-know/linux.md

 # What a Senior DevOps Engineer Should Know About Linux

-### Focus: Ubuntu Server and Alpine Linux in 2025

-> This is a single, self-contained, practical guide.
-No numbering of headings.
-No em dashes.
-Australian English.
-All examples show how to call commands, how success or failure is detected, where logs go, and how this fits real workloads on AWS.

----

 ## Why Linux matters to DevOps

 - Ubuntu and Alpine are the two most common bases you will meet day to day on EC2 instances and inside containers.
 Ubuntu fits full-fat servers with systemd, snaps, and a large ecosystem.
 Alpine fits tiny containers that start fast and ship fewer CVEs by design.